Mike-Kulikov/data_science_projects/Project 6. Bank Customers Classification/README.md

-# Predicting a Biological Response #
+# Classification of bank customers #

 ## Table of contents